-A study showing that oral probiotics prevents mucosal inflammation around implants was published in the SCIE-class international journal Microorganisms.
+A study showing that oral probiotic prevents inflammation around implants was published in the SCIE-class international journal Microorganisms.

 Mucosal inflammation around the implant is one of the diseases around the implant, which refers to inflammatory lesions that occur in the soft tissue of the implant, that is, gums.